skarlekar/fargate-patterns/README.md

 - Existing legacy services that cannot be trivially refactored,
 - Applications written in languages not supported by Lambda,
 - Need to use large libraries that cannot fit into a Lambda profile (Quantlib, Scikit etc),
-- Where you need more control over networkion compute horsepower/process or memory/process
+- Where you need more control over networking, compute horsepower or memory

-use cases that requires a long in-process runtimes.
+- Use cases that requires a long in-process runtimes.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM3MTE0OTE3MywxNDg0MjM0NTEzLDEyNT
+eyJoaXN0b3J5IjpbMjA2MDYzMTA3MCwxNDg0MjM0NTEzLDEyNT
 A3MDI0NDIsLTE1MzQyNTg2MzUsLTEzMTgzMDcyNDcsOTkwNDk2
 MjYsMTE5MDI4Nzk3OSwxNzc2MjQxMjQwLC0xNzE4NTEwNDM3LD
 g2MjQxNjc2MSw5OTY5ODI1ODYsMjM2NDYyOTQwLC01NzcyNDM3